-ECS3399 - EFFECTIVE CLINICAL SUPERVISION OF THE MENTAL HEALTH PROFESSIONAL MODULE 1, PART 2: FOUNDATIONS OF SUPERVISION
+ECS3399 - EFFECTIVE CLINICAL SUPERVISION OF THE MENTAL HEALTH PROFESSIONAL, FOUNDATIONS PART 2

 Effective Clinical Supervision of the Mental Health Professional